DefenderOfHyrule/defenderofhyrule.github.io/docs/modchip/oled.md

 9. Remove the motherboard from the Switch casing.
 ![bare-mobo](../img/oled_img/bare-mobo.JPG)

 10. Remove the metal plate covering the eMMC chip on the back of the motherboard.
+(Only for people following the DAT0 adapter method.)
 ![emmc-shield](../img/oled_img/emmc-shield.JPG)

 11. Turn the motherboard back around, remove a part of the SoC/RAM frame next to the `D`(CLK) point and scrape away the `D`(CLK) point on the motherboard using a thin and sharp metal tool until the pad underneath is visible and open to the air (otherwise you won't be able to follow along with the next step).